How I Became An Architect

 The next step in this story happened in September 2014.
 After I came back from my holidays, my then manager told me to book tickets to New York, as I was going to get trained on Adobe Audience Manager.
 Adobe had acquired Demdex and it was finally expanding beyond the USA.
-There was a need for more people trained on the tool and I was chosen for an ad-hoc training on the tool.
+There was a need for more people trained on the tool and I was chosen for an ad-hoc training.
 I remember I only understood half of the explanations.

 The first meeting with my first AAM customer did not go very well.
 However, I soon started to get the hang of it.
 In 2015, I was working full time as an Audience Manager consultant.
 That meant that, at the time, I had 2 skills in my belt, and I had finally understood Target.
 At this point, I was a multi-solution practitioner, although that name was only coined a few years later.